 2 tbsp maple syrup

-1 tbsp worcestershire sauce (Annie’s brand to the rescue again!)
+1 tbsp worcestershire sauce (Annie’s brand is vegan and great!)

 2 lightly toasted rolls of your choosing (I went the crusty multigrain route)